 The test results look much the same as for the previous example for the random read.
 The important bits are again in the number of operations per second (IOPS), throughput (MB/s), and latencies (ms).

 As mentioned, the time it takes for the devices to complete a request is another interesting metric for storage performance.
 The latency is usually displayed in milliseconds (ms), and in sysbench results, the important numbers to watch for are the averages and 95th percentiles.
 Systems that usually server static web pages rely on low latencies in storage reads to provide snappy user experiences.

 You should also note that while most providers have moved to mainly storage solutions on SSDs and beyond, it’s still possible to come across an HDD backend for cheaper mass storage.
 The differences between spinning discs and solid state drives are huge in both price and performance and are not directly comparable.
 As the capacities of individual SSDs increase, the need for the slower alternative is diminishing.

 Finding the best cloud servers for your use case becomes a lot easier with good benchmarks.
 You can gain real insight by understanding how benchmarks work and what the results mean.
 As such, many of the benchmark metrics go hand in hand and should be evaluated together.

 Having a good grasp of benchmarking methods will also help in testing providers yourself.
 With great readily available benchmarking tools such as sysbench, public results are easy to validate.

-While benchmark scores are great for objectively rating providers, actual use testing should still be the follow-up.
+While cloud server performance benchmark scores are great for objectively rating providers, actual use testing should still be the follow-up.
 In many cases, you might achieve a significant performance boost on a different provider even at a similar price and configuration.
 Comparing benchmarks will help you pick the best for real testing.
 Avoid wasting time by not configuring your test environment on unsuitable options.
 Furthermore, good benchmarks should help in finding the sweet spot in balancing the system resources with throughputs and response times to optimise your platform.